Miloš Ćoćić

-Miloš Ćoćić (born 5 June 2003) is a Serbian professional footballer who plays as a winger or attacking midfielder for 1860 Munich.
+Miloš Ćoćić (born 5 June 2003) is a Serbian professional footballer who plays as a winger or attacking midfielder for FV Illertissen.

 Club career

 Ćoćić arrived to TSV 1860 Munich in 2016 from TSV Milbertshofen.

 The young Serbian made his professional debut on the 11 August 2021, coming on as an early 35th minute injury substitute for Tim Linsbichler and scoring the last goal of a 3–0 Bavarian Cup win against SV Birkenfeld.
 He made his 3.
 Liga debut for 1860 Munich on the 12 December that same year, playing the very last minutes of a 2–0 away win against Borussia Dortmund II.
+He started the 2023–24 season with an appearance against 1.
+FC Stockheim in the Bavarian Cup.